-You may sometimes here a security professional say something like: ‘in the field of information security— (there are no absolutes)— except that (there are no absolutes)’—or words to that effect.
+You may sometimes hear a security professional say something like: ‘in the field of information security— there are no absolutes— except that there are no absolutes’—or words to that effect.
 Perhaps these same people do not realise that this statement is, in actual fact, an example of circular reasoning—or a logical statement that restates the premise as the conclusion.
-Anyway, a few prominent security experts—have expressed objection to the word ‘absolute’ in our book’s terminology (ref.
-The Science Of Cybersecurity).

 What I think these same experts are alluding to— is the impossibility of making any absolute security predictions; or attaining perpetual—ever-lasting— security protection in relation to information that is stored/transferred by means of networked computers.
 Such an interpretation is correct— because security is (and always has been throughout history) an arms race between those who seek to protect information and those who seek to circumvent those protections.

 Today’s best ciphers will doubtless be trivially broken in the future at some point.
 However, it seems that the dissent surrounding the word “absolute” is due to varied interpretations of what it means.
-In this essay I would like to fully define “absolute” in the context of security literature—and also the text of the present book in particular.
+In this essay I would like to fully define “absolute” in the context of security literature.

 Need For Metrics